How to make elderflower cordial – and the best recipes to use it in

 You already know how to make a good G&T (light on the T, heavy on the G), so we thought we’d share this elderflower number instead.
 It makes a wonderful springtime tipple garnished with plenty of fresh, fragrant herbs.

-Don’t forget to check out all our elderflower recipes for even more inspiration!
+Check out the rest of our elderflower recipes for even more inspiration.

 Subscribe to our magazine